kamrik/IntroText/labs/asgn1_GHPages.md

 ## Step 3 - Add a `## Links` section in README.md

-Edit the files using whichever tool your prefer - GitHub web UI we used for labs 2 & 3 is also ok.
+Edit the files using whichever tool you prefer - the GitHub web UI we used in labs 2 & 3 is also fine.

 Copy the markdown below into this section.
 Feel free to modify it later, but for now we need some filler text to work with.